 “The patience, attentiveness and instruction given to everyone is truly extraordinary.
 After trying many extra curricular activities with four children we found something not only worthwhile in a one dimension manner but something that is part of a lifestyle.”

 We're looking back on the wise words shared by our students when they were awarded their black belts.
-Today, we share the essay written by Noah Saunders who received his black belt on March 16, 2024.
-Particularly striking about Noah's essay is the importance of...
+Today, we share the essay written by Miles Green who received his black belt on March 16, 2024.
+His journey was full of questions.
+That doesn't mean that he was...